ashishkrishnan/sparkplug/README.md

   </p>

   <p>
+    <a href="#why">Why?</a> •
     <a href="#capabilities">Capabilities</a> •
     <a href="#hardware">Hardware</a> •
     <a href="#wiring">Wiring</a> •
-    <a href="#installation">Installation</a> •
+    <a href="#installation">Installation</a>
-    <a href="#why">Why?</a>
   </p>

 </div>

 <br />

-Sparkplug sits inside your computer case, connected to the motherboard's USB and Power headers, allowing you to remotely Wake, Safe-Shutdown, and navigate BIOS/Dual-Boot menus via a simple REST API.
+Sparkplug sits inside your computer case, connected to the motherboard's USB and power headers, allowing you to remotely Wake, navigate BIOS/Dual-Boot menu and safely shutdown, all via simple REST APIs

-Unlike standard Wake-on-LAN, Sparkplug provides **state awareness**, **thermal safety (overheat protection)**, and **hardware-level keyboard emulation** for navigating GRUB/Boot Managers.
+Unlike standard Wake-on-LANs which are unreliable, mostly due to driver-os conflicts and hardware restrictions, the Sparkplug hooks into the motherboard providing **state awareness**, **thermal safety (overheat protection)**, and **hardware-level keyboard emulation** for navigating GRUB/Boot Managers.

-Rest APIs (works on browsers as well):
+Rest APIs:
 <br>*Wake up*
 <br> `POST/GET http://<sparkplug ip>/wake` (default os)
 <br>*<br> if you have a dual boot*